alvin-dennis/Personal-Portfolio-2.0/CONTRIBUTING.md

 - Fork the repository on GitHub.
 - Clone your forked repository locally: `git clone https://github.com/alvin-dennis/Personal-Portfolio-2.0.git`
 - Change your directory to the project: `cd <name>`
-- Install project dependencies: `npm install`
+- Install project dependencies: `bun install`
-- Run in server: `npm run dev`
+- Run in server: `bun dev`

 ## How Can I Contribute?